 Communication back to the Collector from the Endpoint Monitor.

 For Linux collectors, you must use ports higher than 1024.

-See Ports Used by InsightIDR for more information.
+Read our product documentation on ports used by InsightIDR for more information.

 Overlapping endpoint monitoring ranges are allowed.
 IP addresses or IP ranges defined on Collector A should not be duplicated on Collector B. If this exists, it should be updated before the migration.
 Otherwise, those ranges will have to be manually updated after the migration.